-Certain City Council actions have triggered a review of the setback and encroachment sections of the Redondo Beach Municipal Code (RBMC).
-Sections 10-2.1500 and 10-5.1500 entitled "Accessory structures in residential zones" and Sections 10-2.1522 and 10-5-1522 entitled "Building and other projections in all zones" need to be revised to align the City's rules with recent decisions.
-The Planning Commission's role is to review the proposed revisions to the Zoning Code and make recommendations to the City Council.
+Certain actions have triggered a review of the setback and encroachment sections of the Redondo Beach Municipal Code (RBMC).
+Specifically, Sections 10-2.1500 and 10-5.1500 entitled "Accessory structures in residential zones" and Sections 10-2.1522 and 10-5-1522 entitled "Building and other projections in all zones" need to be revised to align with City rules and recent Council decisions.